Skip to Content

 In fact, the Blackburn was a hospital for the mentally ill designed by Thomas Blackburn, a protege of Thomas Jefferson’s, in the early 1800s.

-the blackburn inn's impressive and gracious portico
+The blackburn inn's impressive and gracious portico

 The hospital’s chief doctor had the progressive notion that being in pretty and peaceful surroundings aided the wellbeing of his patients.
 All the rooms have high ceilings, big windows and a lot of light.
 The patio looks out on a perfect lawn.